a high humidity journal of poetry

 Moist is a femme and queer-affirming poetry space; here for the moist, the fluid, and the border-dissolving; for rain and fog and sea and high humidity.
 Moist loves all weathers, internal and external.
 Moist does not tolerate transphobic, racist, ableist, or misogynistic language, and editors reserve the right to not respond to such submissions.

-Moist publishes a single poem three times weekly; please send no more than three poems per submission.
+Moist publishes a single (and sometimes a double) poem three times weekly; please send three poems per submission.
 Brief biography and CW (content warning) always appreciated in submissions.